-Event Grid on IoT Edge brings the power and flexibility of Azure Event Grid to the edge for all pub/sub and event driven scenarios.
+Event Grid on IoT Edge brings the power and flexibility of Azure Event Grid to the edge.
 Create topics, publish events, and subscribe multiple destinations whether they're modules on the same device, other edge devices, or services in the cloud.

 As in the cloud, the Event Grid on IoT Edge module handles routing, filtering, and reliable delivery of events at scale.
 Filter events to ensure that only relevant events are sent to different event handlers using advanced string, numerical, and boolean filters.
-Retry logic makes sure that the event reaches the target module, edge device, or cloud service even if it's not available at the time of publish.
+Retry logic makes sure that the event reaches the target destination even if it's not available at the time of publish.
 It allows you to use Event Grid on IoT Edge as a powerful store and forward mechanism.

 Event Grid on IoT Edge supports both CloudEvents v1.0 and custom event schemas.
-It also supports the same publishing and subscribing semantics as Event Grid in the cloud for easy interoperability with Azure and third parties.
+It also supports the same Pub/Sub semantics as Event Grid in the cloud for easy interoperability.

 This article provides an overview of Azure Event Grid on IoT Edge.
 For step-by-step instructions to use this module on edge, see Publish, subscribe to events locally.

 This image shows some of the ways you can use Event Grid on IoT Edge, and isn't a comprehensive list of supported functionality.

 When to use Event Grid on IoT Edge

 Event Grid on IoT Edge provides an easy to use, reliable eventing model for between the edge and the cloud.